Anychain-Personal-Exchange/APEX/docs/apex-hla/apex-hla.md

 > The **_APEX Universal Wallet_** (**_Au Wallet_**) is the standard AnyChain microapps implementation and the Owner’s primary interface to APEX.
 It is a mobile application with built-in core functionality for creating an APEX account, authenticating an Owner as required and securing/backing up critical private keys/data.
 The Au Wallet also supports microapps that may be dynamically added as required to support desired functionality.
 Examples of microapps include an Owner’s feed, content creation, owner personalization, and more.

-2. **_AnyChain Cloud Services (ACC)_** - This is where most of the heavy lifting for APEX is performed.
+2. **_AnyChain Cloud (ACC)_** - This is where most of the heavy lifting for APEX is performed.
 ACC includes private storage of owner data, public storage of 1-to-many communications events (content sharing) in a distributed hash table/chain (DHT), serverless functions, blueprints for core functionality and blockchain nodes for desired operations.
 ACC is meant to be extensible as well, providing Owners with the ability to mesh new blockchains and other services with their other daily activities.

 3. **_APEX Identity (AXI)_** - The AXI is an Owner’s proxy online.
 It only connects to a single Owner’s mobile device via the Au Wallet and it performs operations in the cloud at the Owner’s direction.
 AXI securely stores important Owner data so that it may be used during transactions and interactions as needed.
 This component may be operated as a container, VM, or physical appliance (e.g. installed on a Raspberry Pi or Atomic Pi) under the Owner’s direct control.